Please ensure Javascript is enabled for purposes of website accessibility

 Selling LEAPS Puts When Confident in a Security

-Buying or selling LEAPS puts can benefit investors who want longer-term contracts and less volatility during the life of the contract.
+Buying or selling LEAPS puts can benefit investors who want longer-term options and less volatility during the life of the contract.

 pole-vault-leaps-puts